arachne-framework/architecture/adr-013-error-reporting.md

 ## Consequences

-- Error handling will follow well-known JVM patterns
+- Error handling will follow well-known JVM patterns.
 - If users want, they can get much richer errors than baseline exception handling.
-- The "enhanced" exception handling is optional and will not be present in production
+- The "enhanced" exception handling is optional and will not be present in production.